DeLaphante/CynkyAutomation/README.md

 - Creating robust Xpath expressions for element locators and regular expressions
 - Cron schedule expressions
 - Debugging and troubleshooting C# code or CI/CD pipeline issues
-- Updating 'CynkyModel' to improve Machine Learning analysis of test failures
 - Any other technical issue you believe you need help with
 - 50% Refund if technical issue could not be resolved